nickswalker/simple-php-git-deploy/README.md

  * Ensure that you have a unique secret key set in the configuration file.
  * Configure your git repository to call `deploy.php` when the code is updated.
    The instructions for GitHub and Bitbucket are below.

+   Note that you can have as many configuration files/sites as you like.

 ### GitHub